 The Village of Lombard has adopted a Drone program to enhance response capabilities to a variety of incidents and events.
 The program was modeled based on the policies of other area agencies, that have established Drone programs, and follows industry standards as well as Federal Aviation Administration requirements.

-The Police Department has obtained certifications, developed procedures, and purchased the equipment best suited for the department and the needs of the community.
-At this time, one staff member is trained and certified to operate drones as a government public safety agency, with an additional eight members currently in training.
+The Police Department obtained certifications, developed procedures, and purchased the equipment best suited for the department and the needs of the community.
+At this time, nine officers are trained and certified to operate drones as a government public safety agency.

 The priorities established for the Police Department drone program are to:

 - Provide cutting-edge traffic collision and crime-scene evidence documentation methods.

 - Minimize risk to the public and officers by providing additional options to avoid violent encounters and utilize de-escalation tactics.

 - Aid in the search and rescue of missing persons.

 - Enhance response to bomb squad incidents, fire support, hazardous materials incidents and other critical incidents in which it would reduce the risk to personnel entering a hazardous environment.

 - Aid in assessing a natural disaster or a hazardous material situation.

 What is a drone or UAS?